RMIT Interlocation in Asia

 Once you have created an account on Mobi, please log in and complete your registration for the inter-location program with your approved Study Plan by the deadlines mentioned above.

-Following the inter-location registration deadline, RMIT Global Experiences will assess your registration and nominate you to a suitable host institution.
+Following the inter-location registration deadline, RMIT Global Experiences will assess your application and successful applicants will be nominated to a host institution of your choice.

 You will be informed via email once you're nominated.